convox/praxis-docs/content/walkthroughs/local.md

 Convox is a universal application framework.
 When you develop applications using the Convox CLI, API and SDK you completely abstract away concerns about where your application is running.
 In minutes you can set up a development environment that perfectly mimics how your app will run in production.

-This guide will walk you through installing the Convox CLI and setting up a Docker-based development environment for an app.
+This document will walk you through installing the Convox CLI and setting up a Docker-based development environment for an app.

 ## Setting up your development environment